daemonus/plateup-speed-run-leaderboards/players/readme.md

 Images that are offensive, misleading, or impersonate another player will be rejected.

 Once merged, your avatar will appear on the leaderboards automatically.
-It may take a few minutes to show up while the CDN picks up the new file.
+It may take a few minutes to show up.

 ## Reporting an image